ServiceStack/gistcafe-dart/README.md

 ### Limitations

-All objects in `Inspect` APIs need to be [json encodable](https://flutter.dev/docs/development/data-and-backend/json#serializing-json-inside-model-classes).
+All objects used in `Inspect` APIs need to be [json encodable](https://flutter.dev/docs/development/data-and-backend/json#serializing-json-inside-model-classes).

 ## Features and bugs